hamzaPixl/hmounir/content/posts/netlify/index.md

 ## Introduction

-Nowdays creating an html page is so easy or even a react app, how about publish them with some few click on this lovely mouse ?
+Nowadays creating an HTML page is so easy or even a react app, how about publishing them with a few clicks on this lovely mouse?
-Integration become more and more the key of developement using tools helps you to move so fast on building your business.
+Integration becomes more and more the key to development using tools that helps you to move so fast on building your business.
 Focusing more on your productivity and let some part be managed by people who worked on it.
-Creating you react application is a thing going to production, be live with the website is another.
-With [Netlify](https://www.netlify.com/) you can literally deploy your website with peanut confihuration for any web app.
+Creating your react application is a thing going to production, we live with the website is another.
+With [Netlify](https://www.netlify.com/) you can deploy your website with peanut configuration for any web app.

-Were going to see here how this integration work and how you can be live easily with netlify.
-Some prerequirements for this, you will need to own an account on Github for the repository, and creating a free Netlify account for the deployment part.
-Yup you read it it's free.
-You can also attach it to your custom domain and be totaly transparent about the provider.
+Were going to see here how this integration work and how you can be live easily with Netlify.
+Some requirements for this, you will need to own an account on Github for the repository, and creating a free Netlify account for the deployment part.
+Yup, you read it it's free.
+You can also attach it to your custom domain and be transparent about the provider.

-## Creating repository
+## Creating a repository

 We are going to create a simple `react app` for that and push it to our `repository`.